- Chart

 Volatility

-Volatility is moderate, typical for investment-grade corporate bond ETFs.
-Bond prices can fluctuate due to interest rate changes and credit risk.
+The historical volatility of the John Hancock Corporate Bond ETF is generally moderate, typical for investment-grade corporate bond funds.
+However, it can experience fluctuations in value due to interest rate sensitivity and credit risk.

 Market Risk